Skip to content

 Multi-Device Signing

-Team members who work across multiple machines can pair devices to sign with the same identity from any machine.
+Team members who work across multiple machines can link devices to sign with the same identity from any machine:

 Audit and Compliance